feature-image

 ADVERTISEMENT

 Despite being a Super Bowl champion, a 7x Pro Bowler, and a Hall of Fame inductee in 2013, Warren Sapp had never coached before arriving in Boulder.
-Deion Sanders brought him in during the 2023 cycle, and by 2024 he was officially on staff as a graduate assistant working with the D-line.
-He had to jump through the academic and bureaucratic hoops to make it happen, including completing his degree.
+Deion Sanders brought him in during the 2023 cycle, and by 2024, he was officially on staff as a graduate assistant working with the D-line.
+He had to jump through academic and bureaucratic hoops to make it happen, including completing his degree.
 After getting the job, he admitted he became “addicted” to the routine of coaching and mentoring young players.

 ADVERTISEMENT

 Colorado’s D-line was criticized for allowing too many rushing yards and not producing enough sacks.
-Sapp’s mission was to turn raw athletes like Ezra Christensen into productive disruptors but it never happened.
+Sapp’s mission was to turn raw athletes like Ezra Christensen into productive disruptors, but it never happened.
 In 2024, the Buffs allowed 23.1 points per game, sixth in the Big 12.
 In 2025, that number rose to 30.5.
 The pass rush never became the consistent threat it was supposed to be.

 ADVERTISEMENT